 2. You will get to do writing exercises

 Writing exercises are where my technical skills saw the most progress.
 When you write whatever you want, whenever you want, there are aspects of the craft that inevitably escape you.
-Writing exercises and assignments forces you to think more strategically about writing from a technical standpoint.
+Creative writing exercises and assignments forces you to think more strategically about writing from a technical standpoint.
 It isn’t about getting your ideas onto the page; it is about setting out to achieve a specific mission with your writing.

 Many writing exercises that you will do in class impart valuable writing concepts; these will be the exercises you will treasure most because they will help you see your writing from various angles.
 Writing exercises also gives a host of creativity methods.

 3. You will get to work in a writing community